MicrosoftDocs/fabric-docs/docs/data-science/conditional-k-nearest-neighbors-exploring-art.md

 # Exploring Art across Culture and Medium with Fast, Conditional, k-Nearest Neighbors

-This notebook serves as a guideline for match-finding via k-nearest-neighbors.
-We set up code that allows queries involving cultures and mediums of art amassed from the Metropolitan Museum of Art in NYC and the Rijksmuseum in Amsterdam.
+This article serves as a guideline for match-finding via k-nearest-neighbors.
+You set up code that allows queries involving cultures and mediums of art amassed from the Metropolitan Museum of Art in NYC and the Rijksmuseum in Amsterdam.

 ## Prerequisites